 To return to the homepage of the application, tap the home icon in the left-hand corner of the top navigation bar.

-ADJUSTMENTS MODULE
+MODULE NAME: ADJUSTMENTS

 This module is used to make adjustments to the stock on hand of the different commodities.
-Changes in stock can be either positive or negative and are caused by four(4) reasons:
+Changes in stock can be either positive or negative and are caused by four reasons: